Etrade rating

 Is E*Trade Insured?

-For any assets in your E*Trade brokerage account, you are covered by Securities Investor Protection Corporation (SIPC) insurance for up to $500,000, including $250,000 in cash.
-SIPC insurance protects your money and investments if E*Trade goes out of business.
+If you hold assets in any E*Trade brokerage account, you are covered by Securities Investor Protection Corporation (SIPC) insurance up to $500,000, including $250,000 for cash.
+SIPC insurance protects your securities and cash in case E*Trade goes bankrupt or out of business.

-For checking and savings accounts at E*Trade through Morgan Stanley Private Bank, your money can be FDIC insured between $250,000 and $500,000, depending on your account.
-FDIC insurance protects your cash if the bank fails.
+For E*Trade’s checking and savings accounts, which are offered through Morgan Stanley Private Bank, your cash is protected by FDIC insurance up to $250,000 or $500,000, depending on the account.
+FDIC insurance safeguards your money in the event the bank fails.

 is etrade insured

-E*Trade offers an Extended Sweep Deposit Account for cash in non-retirement accounts and a Retirement Sweep Deposit Account for retirement accounts.
-These programs automatically move your cash to up to 5 different FDIC-insured banks.
-This makes you eligible for up to $500,000 of FDIC coverage for your cash in these programs.
+E*Trade offers an Extended Sweep Deposit Account for cash in non-retirement brokerage accounts and a Retirement Sweep Deposit Account for cash in retirement brokerage accounts.
+These sweep programs move your cash to up to five different banks, each with FDIC insurance.
+This provides you with up to $500,000 of FDIC coverage on your cash.

 Is E*Trade Secure?

-E*Trade uses many ways to keep your accounts, privacy, and data safe.
-E*Trade follows the SEC’s Customer Protection Rule, which means they must keep your paid securities separate from their own assets.
+E*Trade employs several security measures to protect customer accounts, privacy, and data.
+The company follows the SEC’s Customer Protection Rule, which requires E*Trade to keep fully paid customer securities separate from its own assets.

 Top Rated Brokers